kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

         cpu: "1"
 ```

-Using the `ShareBurstableLimits` feature enables the `tool1` and `tool2` containers to be constrained by the total limit for the pod.
+Using the pod-level resource definition enables the `tool1` and `tool2` containers to be constrained by the total limit for the pod.

 Without this feature, the developer would need to decide a-priori how much resources to allocate to the tools - and this is not easy to do for this workload.

 ### Implementation Details/Notes/Constraints

-This implementation proposal doesn't try to enable a developer to specify a Resources section in the Pod spec itself (above the containers definition), so that there would be no need to reconcile the Pod level definition with the definition provided as the sum of the container limits.
-The basic premise is that the current Kubernetes approach where resource limits are best set (where possible) in the lowest level possible.

 The proposal is an **opt-in** feature, and will have no effect on existing deployments.
-Only deployments that explicitly require this functionality should turn it on by specifying the `sharedBurstableLimit` attribute on the Pod specification.
+Only deployments that explicitly require this functionality should turn it on by specifying the relevant resource section in the Pod specification.

 ### Interactions With Other Features